-That’s because, with a few exceptions, televisions usually “downmix” (convert) broadcast the audio stream to a 2 channel stereo output.
+That’s because, with a few exceptions, televisions usually “downmix” (convert) the audio stream to a 2 channel stereo output from a multi-channel format.
 It may be possible in some cases (you can check your menu settings to see if there’s an option) using an optical or coax output.
 However, there’s no guarantee.

 How you can get surround sound for TV audio?

 You have a few options depending on your particular stereo receiver and what you’re using for your video source:

 - Many home theater units offer a Dolby Pro Logic II feature which emulates surround sound from analog (RCA) 2 channel inputs and can use all 5.1 system speakers.
 It does a decent job but isn’t a substitute for the real thing.

 - If you have a cable device, satellite receiver, or streaming device you may be able to get a surround sound audio signal from those.
 To do so you’ll need to connect the digital or HDMI audio outputs to your receiver’s input as needed using an HDMI cable.

 Note that it’s kind of a headache sometimes as manufacturers often aren’t clear about whether or not a device outputs a surround sound signal.
 Sometimes you’ll have to try trial and error or search online to find out.

 There are a few other ways to get the sound you’ll enjoy without needing to deal with home theater connections.
 Sometimes it’s simpler to use an audio system that’s a bit smaller & simpler.

 - Using a TV speaker (these can be connected via Bluetooth or standard audio cables).